BuildingEnergySimulationTools/tide/docs/index.rst

 GitHub Repository
 ----------------

-The source code for python-tide is available on GitHub:
+The source code for python-tide is available on `GitHub <https://github.com/BuildingEnergySimulationTools/tide>`_
-`github.com/yourusername/python-tide <https://github.com/BuildingEnergySimulationTools/tide/tree/24-add-readthedoc>`_

 .. toctree::
    :maxdepth: 2